uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     You need to realize that it's not like the moment you get back from work your mind suddenly shifts into a sensual mode.
 It would have to have been in that state for a while prior, probably the whole day.
 It's just that this is when it becomes obvious to you.
 And at that point, you can only rely on mere willpower, which will inevitably fail you sooner or later.

     So the only real solution, and what wisdom and mindfulness are really about, is that from the very beginning of the day you are careful to see the danger even in the *slightest* fault, i.e., not just in breaking the precepts outright, but even in the slightest action rooted in sensual craving or aversion, no matter how  weak the pressure is.
 When the pressure is still weak, it's easy to say no, so you don't need nearly as much willpower.
 On the other hand, it's also very easy to say "yes" because it feels like it's not a big deal.
 But every wildfire starts out small, so it's foolish to see a small fire and not put it out right away.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ijupmm/how_to_get_over_this_attitude_towards_sensuality/mbu36a4/)** _2025-02-09 13:49:41 *(in reply to a comment not included)*:

+    >I've been contemplating giving up my smart phone because it's the only device I have that can give me endless hours of internet use.
+The other option is to put a time limit on it and have someone else set the pin so I can't change the time.
+Do you think this is avoiding the problem or a skillful means to get myself out of this habit for a while?

+    Both of those are certainly viable options.
+Try them out and see what happens.

+    It's impossible for the mind to  suddenly shift from a wholesome mode into a sensual and careless one on account of a single thought (and vice versa), so that's not the level where you need to deal with things.
+The mind inclines towards the general directions you've been cultivating (sensuality, aversion, and carelessness), even if the things you end up doing within said directions are not always the same.
+Hence what I wrote about needing to be equally diligent in avoiding the unwholesome at all times, not just at the last moment when the mind is out of control.

+    In the afternoon it may not feel like a coarse feverish state of mind relative to your usual baseline, but if as you say you just can't help yourself, it's already in a frenzy, and that cannot happen by accident.

 ---